IRCAD-IHU/sight-doc/Tutorials/src/TutoQml.rst

 ============

 Now, we will explain how to display our objects with a VTK scene (::fwRenderVTK::SRender) into a qml interface.
-We render the scene into an offscreen frame buffer and then render it into a Qml widget.
-We use the `::fwVTKQml::FrameBufferItem` to render the scene.
+We render the scene into an off-screen frame buffer and then render it into a Qml widget.
+We use the ``::fwVTKQml::FrameBufferItem`` to render the scene.

 Example
 ---------------